2016 Presidential Election Investigation Fast Facts

 July 12, 2018 - During an all-day hearing on Capitol Hill, FBI agent Peter Strzok is accused by House Republicans of bias during the investigation of Russian meddling because he made derogatory remarks about Trump in text messages to an FBI lawyer with whom he was having an affair.
 Strzok was removed from Mueller's team during the summer of 2017 after an internal review revealed the texts.

 July 13, 2018 - The Justice Department announces indictments against 12 members of the Russian intelligence agency, GRU, as part of Mueller's ongoing investigation.
-The indictment alleges that the Russians of engaging in a sustained effort to hack emails and computer networks associated with the Democratic party during the 2016 presidential campaign.
+The indictment accuses the Russians of engaging in a "sustained effort" to hack emails and computer networks associated with the Democratic party during the 2016 presidential campaign.

 August 13, 2018 - Strzok is fired by the FBI.